Logo

 2.

-Amelita Galli-Curci was one of the most popular operatic singers of the 20th century, with her recordings selling in large numbers.
+Amelita Galli-Curci was one of the most famous operatic singers of the 20th century and a popular recording artist, with her records selling in large numbers.

 3.